 PottersHeart in the Rift Valley Villages, Kenya

-All of the money raised through PottersHeart, predominantly through crafting, is used to support villages in Kenya's Rift Valley.
+All of the money raised through PottersHeart, is used to support villages in Kenya's Rift Valley.

 We are currently working into ten villages, all lying within a twenty mile

-Less than 10% have access to sufficient sanitation facilities...
+Many households have no access to sanitation facilities...

 So....diseases spread quickly....and staying healthy is a daily battle

-Villages with poor health facilities, few resources, a lack of education, no running water, drought....... and no jobs......
+The villages have poor or no health facilities, few resources, a lack of education, no running water, drought....... and no jobs......

 And this is where we work......